-Dr. Anindo Roy is an Assistant Professor of Neurology in the University of Maryland, School of Medicine, the Chief Robotics Engineer at the Department of Veterans Affairs Rehabilitation Research & Development (VA RR&D) Maryland Exercise and Robotics Center of Excellence, and an adjunct Assistant Professor in the Department of Bioengineering at the University of Maryland at College Park.
-"Dr. Roy is an MIT-trained engineering researcher and has held prestigious postdoctoral fellowships at Georgia Institute of Technology and at the Massachusetts Institute of Technology (MIT).
+Dr. Anindo Roy is an Associate Professor of Neurology in the University of Maryland, School of Medicine, Director of the Technology Core of the Department of Veterans Affairs Rehabilitation Research & Development (VA RR&D) Maryland Exercise and Robotics Center of Excellence (MERCE), and holds a faculty appointment at the Maryland Robotics Center, Institute for Systems Research and the Office of Advanced Engineering Education at the University of Maryland, College Park.
+Dr. Roy is an MIT-trained engineering researcher and has held prestigious postdoctoral fellowships at Georgia Institute of Technology and at the Massachusetts Institute of Technology (MIT).
 His research at Georgia Tech focused on studying neuro-mechanical influences on muscle coordination during balance and locomotion with the overall goal to better characterize and model normal and impaired performance of fundamental motor tasks.
 At MIT, he was instrumental in furthering engineering design and development of a novel ankle robot ("Anklebot").
 Since assuming his current position in 2009, his work has included development of novel Anklebot-assisted seated training interventions as well as control algorithms for treadmill-based and over ground locomotor training.

 Dr. Roy's overarching research interests are twofold: first, to better understand the neuro-mechanics of pathological human gait and second, to develop and implement novel lower extremity (LE) robotic technology for rehabilitation of gait and mobility function in neurologically disabled populations.
-Over the past six years, he has spearheaded the engineering development and clinical evaluation of the world's 1st impedance-controlled ankle robot module.
+Over the past ten years, he has spearheaded the engineering development and clinical evaluation of the world's 1st impedance-controlled ankle robot module.
 His research at MERCE has demonstrated that performance-based, progressive seated Anklebot training improves paretic ankle motor control and reduces ankle impairment that lead to gains in key elements of overground gait function, in both chronic and early sub-acute stroke.

 Dr. Roy's present research focuses on a number of pre-clinical engineering research directions:

-- development and clinical testing of a novel event-triggered, gait sub-task, deficit adjusted adaptive control system for using the Anklebot for TM-based gait training in chronic stroke.
+- Development and clinical testing of a novel event-triggered, gait sub-task, deficit adjusted adaptive control system for using the Anklebot for TM-based gait training in chronic stroke.
 His unique control approach has successfully linked robotic support to specific functional deficits of hemiparetic gait in a manner that prevents destabilization and enables customized therapy to individual gait deficit profiles and calibration with motor learning across intervention, allowing intelligent robots to teach the central nervous system to durably learn/re-learn motor tasks;

-- using the adaptive control system to train more ecological activities of daily life (ADL) mobility functions including Anklebot-assisted over ground gait, staircase ascend/descend, controlled turns and navigation, balance tasks, among others;
+- Using the adaptive control system to train more ecological activities of daily life (ADL) mobility functions including Anklebot-assisted over ground gait, staircase ascend/descend, controlled turns and navigation, balance tasks, among others;

-- development of the next-generation of co-operative neuro-robotics with Artificial Intelligence (AI) machine learning-based adaptive controllers that will be capable of intelligently interacting with the human and environment to optimize neuro-motor and functional recovery in stroke;
+- Development of the next-generation of co-operative neuro-robotics with Artificial Intelligence (AI) machine learning-based adaptive controllers that will be capable of intelligently interacting with the human and environment to optimize neuro-motor and functional recovery in stroke;

-- development of portable, battery operated untethered Anklebot module that is lightweight using smart material alloys.
+- Development of portable, battery operated untethered Anklebot module that is lightweight using smart material alloys.
 These engineering advances will, in the near future, create a “robotic gym” and provide clinicians and therapists a “suite” of task-specific adaptive controllers that enable and facilitate human-robot cooperative learning of specific functional ADL mobility tasks.